 4. Visit Montparnasse Cemetery

 Take a walk in the cemetery among some of the most famous artists of the roaring twenties!
-But mostly you can see the tomb of very well-known intellectuals and French artists like Jean-Paul Sartre, Simone de Beauvoir or Charles Baudelaire along many others.
+But mostly you can see the tomb of very well-known intellectuals and French artists like Jean-Paul Sartre, Simone de Beauvoir and Charles Baudelaire along with many others.

 > For your lunch, I offer you two options depending on your tastes and your budget (or take a look at other restaurants here).

 montparnasse cemetery – 3 Boulevard Edgar Quinet, 75014 Paris

 5. Go Fancy and Artsy with the Restaurants